Bayesian Speech Synthesizers Can Learn from Multiple Teachers: Bayesian Evidential Learning

-MELLE \citep{meng2024autoregressive} directly predicts the mean and variance of a Gaussian distribution, then samples embeddings accordingly; implementation details are in Appendix \ref{app: MELLE sample}.
+where \(D\) denotes the feature dimensionality.
+This formulation effectively serves a dual purpose: the term \(\|\boldsymbol{\mu}_t - \boldsymbol{y}_t\|^2_2\) acts as a regression loss forcing the predicted mean to track the ground truth, while the variance terms regularize the model uncertainty towards unity, preventing the variance from collapsing to zero.

 We propose to replace the Gaussian sampling mechanism with a Bayesian evidential approach.
 Specifically, NIG distribution parameters are predicted from the AR hidden representation \(\boldsymbol{e}_t\) via a linear layer followed by suitable activation functions to constrain each parameter within appropriate numerical ranges:

 where \(\boldsymbol{\gamma}_t, \boldsymbol{\nu}_t, \boldsymbol{\alpha}_t, \boldsymbol{\beta}_t \in \mathbb{R}^D\), and $\text{Activation}(\cdot)$ is the selected activation function.
 Here, suitable activation functions (\textit{e.g.}, softplus for \(\boldsymbol{\nu}_t, \boldsymbol{\beta}_t\), and softplus-shifted for \(\boldsymbol{\alpha}_t\)) are applied to ensure that they satisfy the numerical constraints of the NIG distribution (See Sec. \ref{EDL}).